CollectionBuilder/cb-docs/docs/advanced/language.md

 You can edit the fields that are showing up on the browse cards in _data/config-browse.csv.
 Just swap out the words in the display_name column with words of your choice.

 ## Subjects, Locations, Timeline, Data, Search Pages
-To edit the words that appear at the top of the Subjects, Locations, Timeline, Data, and Search pages, find all of these files in the pages folder (example: subjects.md, search.md, etc.) and edit the text that appears after the “##”, just like we did for the browse.md file).
+To edit the words that appear at the top of the Subjects, Locations, Timeline, Data, and Search pages, find all of these files in the pages folder (example: subjects.md, search.md, etc.) and edit the text that appears after the "##", just like we did for the browse.md file).

 ## Map Page
-To edit the “View Item” button on the map popup, you’ll need to find the file map-js.html in the _includes/js folder.
+To edit the "View Item" button on the map popup, you'll need to find the file map-js.html in the _includes/js folder.
 Look for these lines of code:

 ```
 /* add object link button to popup */
 popupTemplate += '</p><div class="text-center"><a class="btn btn-light" href="' + itemHref + '" >View Item</a></div>';
 ```

-Change the words “View Item”.
+Change the words "View Item".
 The field names that appear on the popup can be changed in the config-map.csv in the _data folder.

 ## Data Page
 The field names that appear in the table on the data page can be changed using the config-table.csv file in the _data folder.
-To change the words in the Download Data button in the top right of this page, you’ll need to go to _includes/data-download-modal.html.
+To change the words in the Download Data button in the top right of this page, you'll need to go to _includes/data-download-modal.html.
 Find this line of code:

 `<button type="button" class="btn btn-info btn-lg float-md-right" data-toggle="modal" data-target="#dataModal">Download Data</button>`